 Center of Effort has just released a Sparkling Rosé from Chardonnay and Pinot Noir called EFFORTVESENCE – the first Méthode Traditionelle sparkling wine from Center of Effort.
 This exceptional wine, over two years in the making, perfectly highlights our estate Pinot Noir and Chardonnay grapes and continues our commitment to quality wines and sustainable farming here in the Edna Valley.

-Laetitia Vineyards & Winery is the only winery in the SLO Coast Wine Region that always offers a bubbly flight, as well as a Sparkling Only Wine Club.
+Laetitia Vineyards & Winery is the only winery in the San Luis Obispo area that always offers a bubbly flight, as well as a Sparkling Only Wine Club.

 Piedra Creek is an exclusive, appointment-only winery in Edna Valley, with very limited quantities of Pét-Nat.
 When you are booking your appointment, just ask if they have any bubbles.
 The Piedra Creek Sparkling Lagrein Rosé pét-nat is dry, crisp and fresh.
 This is made in such small quantities, it’s not available right now.
 Watch for some next year!

 There are also 2 cool places to taste Sextant wines: the historic Edna town store in Edna Valley and the large winery on 46 west just outside of Paso Robles.
 The Sextant Sparkling Brut is crafted in the Méthode Traditionelle has fine and elegant bubbles with aromas of citrus blossom, almond and honey.

 A fun Pét-Nat from this historic winery in Arroyo Grande Valley is made from Grüner Veltliner grapes grown in sandy soils of the Edna Valley, just miles from the ocean.
 This naturally sparkling wine, hand-crafted using the ancestral method, completes fermentation in bottle, producing a bubbly and rustic expression of our sense of place.